diegomezg/devops-trainee-program/18 - DevOps security using Vault/05-auth-methods.md

-# Vault
+# DevOps security using Vault
 ## Authentication Methods

 ### Objective
 Be able to identify different types of authentication methods, and list human-oriented and machine-oriented.

 ### Instructions
-Create a dummy repo or md file explaining and showing the follow:
+Create a dummy repo or MD file explaining and showing the follow:
 1. Enable user-pass authentication method
 1. Create 3 users with username and password
 1. Login to vault with userpass method.